SEO (Search Engine Optimization) vs SEM (Search Engine Marketing): What’s Similar and What’s Different?

 📌 Fact: Landing page experience affects cost and ranking, even in paid ads.

-Search Engine Optimization (SEO) might bring you free traffic, and Search Engine Marketing (SEM) will get you paid internet traffic.
-But consider one thing: both produce the intended traffic for you, no matter if it’s paid or organic.
+Search Engine Optimization (SEO) might bring you free traffic, and Search Engine Marketing (SEM) will get you paid traffic.
+But consider one thing: both produce the intended traffic for you, whether it’s paid or organic.

 Further, they both target the same people searching for the same things with the same needs.
 That means SEO and SEM are simply two lanes on the same highway that will drive you the same traffic from the Internet.